An active cyclist and outdoor enthusiast, Bob made many lifestyle changes to accommodate his needs as he underwent treatment for his glioblastoma.

-Before being diagnosed with glioblastoma multiforme (GBM) at 63 years old, I was a competitive bicyclist, outdoor enthusiast and an avid baseball fan.
+Before being diagnosed with glioblastoma at 63 years old, I was a competitive bicyclist, outdoor enthusiast, and an avid baseball fan.
 When I was diagnosed on April 1, 2015, everything changed.

-My first symptoms started in the fall of 2014 with dizziness, disorientation and vision changes, which included flashing in my eyes.
-But since I was still able to ride my bike with my wife, Barbara, by my side, we really didn’t think anything was drastically wrong.
+My first symptoms started in the fall of 2014 with dizziness, disorientation, and vision changes, which included flashing in my eyes.
+But because I was still able to ride my bike with my wife Barbara by my side, we really didn’t think anything was drastically wrong.

 But over time, riding my bike became more and more scary.
 I found myself losing balance and it felt like I could get knocked over easily.

 When things continued to get worse, I saw a variety of specialists who did not find anything wrong.
 Finally, my cardiologist thought my symptoms were caused by a clogged artery in my neck and the flashing in my eyes was misdiagnosed as transient ischemic attacks (TIA).